Code-Institute-Submissions/Aloy-from-outcast-to-heroine/README.md

     * Moved aria-label and rel from the i tag to the a tag, where they belong.
 * Navbar links not collapsing on click on mobile:
     * Trying some js for this.

+**From peer code review:**

+* Overflow:
+    * Changed margins and padding on multiple elements and removed hover effect on img to prevent overflow.
+* Navbar not hiding on click:
+    * js fixed the job :)
+* Changed opacity on jumbotrons as some people found it hard to read.
+*

 ## Deployment: ##
 ---